parasitetwin/metLab/README.md

 # metaboLab
-An R-package designed to use with he combined targeted &amp; non-targeted (TNT) metabolomics method described in Ribbenstedt et al. 2018 but which might come in handy for anyone working with Liquid Chromatography Mass Spectrometry (LC-MS) data.
+An R-package designed to use with the combined targeted &amp; non-targeted (TNT) metabolomics method described in Ribbenstedt et al. 2018 but which might come in handy for anyone working with Liquid Chromatography Mass Spectrometry (LC-MS) data.

 The functions included in this package are: